 The advantages of DVT therapy using a pneumatic compression pump

 - Blood flow is essential, and when you don’t have it, or it is significantly reduced, clots will occur.
-Using the pump stimulates blood flow and reduces the risk of Deep Vein Thrombosis significantly.
+Using a compression pump stimulates blood flow and reduces the risk of Deep Vein Thrombosis significantly.

 - Capillary filtration occurs when the force of pressure in the capillaries moves fluid.
 The pneumatic pump stimulates the capillaries’ pressure to move fluid – blood out of an area and keep the circulatory system functioning at a high level.